Registration

 I need to submit my supporting documents online via “PJ Web.”
 What file formats are accepted, and what is the maximum file size for each file?

-• I prefer scanned images to photographs, but photographs are acceptable as long as they are legible and of good quality.
+• I prefer scanned images to photographs, but photographs are accepted as long as they are legible and of good quality.

-• Each file must not exceed 4 MB in size.
+• The size of each file must not exceed 4 MB.

 • How can I tell if the Admissions Office has received the supporting documents I submitted online via the “PJ Web” application?